Gnawi

-Mohamed Mounir (28 October 1988, Salé, Morocco), known as Gnawi, L'Gnawi or Simo Gnawi is a Moroccan rapper.
+Mohamed Mounir (born 28 October 1988), better known by his stage name Gnawi, Lgnawi or Simo Lgnawi, is a Moroccan rapper and songwriter from Salé, Morocco.

 Gnawi was arrested on 1 November 2019 and later charged with "offending" public officials and public bodies over a video in which he insults the Moroccan police.
 His imprisonment has been criticized by the human right organisation Amnesty International.

 Career

-Mohamed Mounir was born and raised Salé, Morocco.
+Mohamed Mounir was born and raised in Salé, Morocco.
 In 2008, he started to rap with the band Larmy Sla (Army of Salé).
 The name of the band was inspired from Mounir's service in the Moroccan army.

-On 29 October 2019, Mounir released the track "3acha cha3b (Long Live the People)" together with Yahya Semlali (Lz3er) and Youssef Mahyout (Weld L'Griya).
-The song's music video received 13 million views on Youtube two weeks after its release.
+On 29 October 2019, Mounir released the track "3acha cha3b" (Long Live the People) together with Yahya Semlali (Lz3er) and Youssef Mahyout (Weld L'Griya).
+The song's music video received 13 million views on Youtube two weeks after its release, and amassed over 40 million views as of April, 2025.
 The song criticizes the Moroccan authorities and indirectly makes a derogatory reference to the Moroccan king.